KieselKoenig/Immortality-Fabric/readme.md

 ### Unspecified but planned
 - Heart/Liver of Immortality on Entitys not being Players (SoulBinding)
 - [x] True Immortality needs 3 Extracted Livers, and only then will you also be able to eat your own Liver to regrow it
+- [x] Life Elixir, which gives 1 Heart every 10%, but with True Immortality it is guaranteed
 - Immortal Souls
 - Bonus to Immortal Liver (Semi Immortality(Lose Hearts but never lose Semi Immortality, and slowly regain Hearts))
 - Immortal King, a new Boss to drop the Heart of Immortality